 The resulting transaction, with its two nested levels of consequences, can be seen in the

-Similar to choices, you can see how the scenarios in this project are built up from each other:
+Similar to choices, you can see how the scripts in this project are built up from each other:

 In the above, the